 Marie is a graduate of The Brearley School in New York City.
 She received a BA and a BS in Economics from the University of Pennsylvania, and an MBA from the Wharton School.

-Virginia Anagnos, an expert communications leader, develops and delivers cohesive, integrated media and PR plans for a diverse set of clients, ranging from nonprofit organizations to publishing companies to professional services.
-Virginia helps drive growth and value for clients by positioning executives as industry thought leaders; constructing compelling, innovative initiatives; and crafting storylines that engage and resonate with audiences.
+Virginia Anagnos, a proficient communications leader, focuses on solution-oriented propositions and has devised cohesive social media and media relations campaigns with positive outcomes for a diverse set of clients.
+Anagnos helps drive growth and value for clients by positioning executives as industry thought leaders; constructing innovative initiatives; and crafting narratives and brand positioning statements that engage and resonate with audiences.

-During her tenure at Goodman Media, Virginia has spearheaded the global positioning strategy for the Stavros Niarchos Foundation (SNF), including the unveiling of the SNF Cultural Center designed by Renzo Piano; launched and established the historic post of National Ambassador for Young People’s Literature for the Library of Congress; and secured and executed the PR campaign for Harry Potter and the Order of the Phoenix, as well as subsequent titles in the series.
+During her tenure at Goodman Media, Anagnos has helped spearhead the global positioning of the Stavros Niarchos Foundation (SNF), including the unveiling of the SNF Cultural Center designed by Renzo Piano; launched and established the historic post of National Ambassador for Young People’s Literature for the Library of Congress; and secured and executed the PR strategy for Harry Potter and the Order of the Phoenix, as well as subsequent titles in the series.

-Virginia began her career in book publishing where she worked with a number of renowned and celebrated authors, including Eric Carle, President Carter, Walter Dean Myers, Rosa Parks, Jon Scieszka, Maurice Sendak, among many others.
+Anagnos began her career in book publishing where she worked with renowned and celebrated authors such as Eric Carle, President Jimmy Carter, Walter Dean Myers, Rosa Parks, Jon Scieszka, Maurice Sendak, among others.
 In addition, she helped launch several series, including A Series of Unfortunate Events, and broadened the legacy of such children’s literary classics as Goodnight Moon, Little House on the Prairie and Where the Sidewalk Ends.

-Virginiareceived her BA in English and Psychology from New York University.
-She enjoys exploring new hobbies and on weekends can usually be found outdoors running, rollerblading or hiking.
+Anagnos received her BA in English and Psychology from New York University.
+She enjoys exploring new hobbies and can usually be found outdoors running, rollerblading, or hiking on weekends.

 Liane Ramirez Swierk is an accomplished strategic communications professional and advisor to c-suite executives, with more than 20 years of television, entertainment, lifestyle, and publishing experience.
 She leads the firm’s media and multicultural practices, reporting directly to the company’s president and CEO.
 Her areas of expertise include integrated corporate communications and strategy, thought leadership and executive positioning, brand and executive messaging, and crisis management.

 An expert on the Hispanic and multicultural media market, Liane launched the firm’s multicultural practice and remains the division’s lead strategist.
 Under her leadership, the firm has represented NBCU Comcast’s Spanish-language television network Telemundo, People en Español’s Festival, Terra Networks, NAACP (for their Centennial Convention), Latina magazine, and Meredith’s first Spanish-language women’s title, Siempre Mujer.
-She currently leads account teams for Azteca America and new Spanish-language ticket-buying site, Fantastico.
+She currently leads account teams for Azteca America and sports icon Pelé.

 Liane received a Bachelor of Fine Arts, cum laude, from C.W.
 Post/Long Island University in Communications/Public Relations.
 She resides in Manhattan with her husband, Jeff Swierk, a senior marketing executive at MasterCard, and their son, Derek.

-Sabrina Strauss, Senior Vice President, is a proven communications executive with nearly 15 years of experience creating impactful campaigns that drive business development and move the needle for her clients.
+Sabrina Strauss, Chief Operating Officer, is a proven communications executive with nearly 15 years of experience creating impactful and integrated campaigns that drive business development and move the needle for her clients.

 Goal-oriented, results-driven and client-focused, Sabrina oversees the Professional Services Practice at Goodman Media International.
 She develops and manages 360º campaigns that not only position clients as thought leaders and industry experts, but also help generate new business opportunities.
 Sabrina currently works with law firm Alston & Bird, accounting, tax and advisory firm CohnReznick, and executive recruitment firm Witt/Kieffer.